Ebike batteries – Proper storage for increased life:

 A deep cycle lead acid batteries is an electrochemical system.
 There are a few characteristics that one needs to be aware of with this type of scooter battery.

 Temperature greatly affects both their performance and life.
 Taking a few minutes to properly store and maintain them will prevent damage and premature replacement.

 All types, regardless of their chemical make-up, will self-discharge if left unused for a period of time.
-Some will have a lower discharge rate then others, so it’s important to make sure you are taking care of them.
-The rate a battery discharges is dependent upon it’s chemical make-up.
+Some will have a lower discharge rate than others, so it’s important to make sure you are taking care of them.
+The rate a battery discharges is dependent upon its chemical make-up.
 This is where the quality of the battery really stars to make a difference.

 - 40C (104F) capacity reaches approximately 102%-108%

 - 25C (77F) capacity reaches 100%